genhayes/genhayes.github.io/_draft_post/2025-10-18-AI_in_education.md

 - [Time Magazine (2025): Microsoft, OpenAI, and Anthropic AI Teacher Training Initiative](https://time.com/7301335/ai-education-microsoft-openai-anthropic/)

 > **Disclaimer:**
-> The reflections in this post represent my personal perspective as an educator and researcher observing AI’s growing role in learning.
+> The reflections in this post represent my personal perspective as an educator, engineer, and researcher observing AI’s growing role in learning.
 > AI tools, their capabilities, and their ethical implications are evolving rapidly; what’s true today may shift tomorrow.
 > Readers are encouraged to approach these insights as part of an ongoing dialogue, not a definitive verdict.